markd2/SwiftUIPlay/100days/README.md

 * @FocusState - like @State, but designed to handle input focus

-Stopped Day 19 - challenge day
+Stopped Day 20 - made GuessTheFlag template